 Plan ahead as the cashews require a one-hour soak before you can use them.
 Top each slice with fresh fruit or a chocolate drizzle and whipped coconut cream before serving.Continue to 13 of 17 below.

 Dairy products are pretty standard in cheesecakes, but this ingenious recipe includes none.
 The two rich main flavors in this confection will delight both vegans and omnivores alike, leaving absolutely no sense of deprivation.
 Once you're aboard the health and flavor bandwagon, try other vegan and dairy-free cheesecakes, such as blueberry, cherry, and even mint chocolate chip.

 If you are languishing in cold and gray climate, the ultra-refreshing combination of cream cheese and key lime juice will definitely blow some tropical breeze into your sails.
 Come back to life with either this regular dairy version or with a Vegan Key Lime Cheesecake.

 15 of 17

 Popular in several Asian countries, soft and fluffy Japanese-style cheesecake tends to be less sweet than it's American-style cousins; and is sometimes described as a cross between a dense cheesecake and a chiffon or sponge cake.
 As a no-bake confection (calling for unflavored gelatin rather than eggs to give it consistency), this is a dessert that can lend itself to being presented in unusual ways, such as in canning jars or shot glasses.

 Flavor, ease of making, portion control, and fun factor—what more could a cheesecake ask for?
-These pops, formed from a pre-made (purchased or home baked) cheesecake, will delight young and old, whether on a buffet table or as the perfect small-bite end to a special family dinner.
-Another bite-seized option is Two-Bite Chocolate Cheesecake Cupcakes.
+These pops, formed from a premade (purchased or home-baked) cheesecake, will delight young and old, whether on a buffet table or as the perfect small-bite end to a special family dinner.
+Another bite-sized option is Two-Bite Chocolate Cheesecake Cupcakes.